-Formatted: Font: Not Bold
+Formatted: Not Highlight

-- Adjunct employees who are not eligible for benefits may continue to apply the amount designated for health and welfare dollars in accordance with Appendix A, Section 2, to an outside plan of their choice. - C. Voluntary Employee Benefits Association (VEBA) - The College shall make available to eligible employees a VEBA plan to allow employees, upon retirement, to convert sick leave into a medical reimbursement plan pursuant to RCW 28B.50.553 and College policy and procedures. - 2.
-As a condition of participation each eligible employee must submit to the College a signed hold harmless agreement complying with RCW 28B.50.553.
-If an eligible employee fails to sign and submit such agreement to the College, the College will not make sick leave cash-out contributions to the Plan.
-The eligible employee will not be permitted to participate in the Plan and remunerations for accrued sick leave at retirement shall be forfeited. - Funds deposited in the plan will be used for payment of the retiree's documented medical insurance premiums and medical, dental, and vision care expenses not covered by insurance (including co-payments and deductibles) until the account is exhausted. - 4.
-Participation in VEBA will automatically renew each year.
-However, if one or more members are eligible to retire, the Union may conduct a vote in October to determine participation for the following year.
-The Union will notify Human Resources in writing, by December 31, if they choose not to participate in the VEBA plan the following year. - 5.
+- 5.6.
 Upon request, the College will provide the union with a list of members who will be eligible to retire in the following year. - D. In the event of the inability of an eligible employee to work because of illness or a non-occupational accident, the College will continue payments for eligible employees for a period of up to six (6) months for any month that the employee is in a pay status for at least eight (8) hours per month.
 The employee may use any available leave, one day per month for the purpose of keeping insurance benefits intact for this period.
 If the employee desires to continue the benefit of this health/dental plan beyond the six (6) months, they may do so by making the required payments to the Health Care Authority.
 In either event the employee must actually be incapacitated from work by such illness or non-occupational accident and shall, in fact, not be working elsewhere.